 Tuition is priced per credit.
 To calculate the tuition for a course, you multiply the per-credit tuition by the total number of credits per course, unless the total number of course contact hours is greater than the total number of credits.
 In such cases, the tuition is instead multiplied by the total number of contact hours.
 Note: Tuition for all undergraduate programs offered through the Division of Graduate, Online & Professional Studies is the same whether you live in Massachusetts or out-of-state.
-Tuition for all online graduate courses is also the same whether your live in-state or out-of-state.
+Tuition for all online graduate courses is also the same whether you live in-state or out-of-state.

 For financial aid and scholarship information, visit http://www.uml.edu/financialaid/